 The 104-acre Fowlers Hollow State Park is in a narrow valley created by Fowler Hollow Run.
 The park is on the edge of Tuscarora State Forest at the intersection of several multi-use trails.
 The campground of the park is a good base for adventures into the huge tract of public land.

 Picnicking: Picnic tables and a limited number of grills are available in a wooded setting.
-A large play field is nearby.
 The one picnic pavilion may be reserved up to 11 months in advance for a fee.
 If unreserved, the picnic pavilion is free on a first-come, first-served basis.

 Make a reservation.

 Fishing: Fowler Hollow Run traverses the park and provides trout fishing.
-The stream receives a pre-season stocking of brook trout.
+The stream receives a mid-May stocking of brook trout.

 Pennsylvania Fish and Boat Commission laws apply.
 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

-Hunting and Firearms: Hunting is permitted on adjacent state forest lands.
+Hunting and Firearms: Hunting is permitted on adjacent Tuscarora State Forest lands.
 Terrain is moderately hilly to mountainous and favors turkey and deer.

 Law enforcement officers and individuals with a valid Pennsylvania License to Carry Firearms may carry said firearm concealed on their person while they are within the park.

 Complete information on hunting rules and regulations in Pennsylvania is available from the Pennsylvania Game Commission Web site.

 Hiking: Fowlers Hollow State Park is a trailhead for a variety of hiking trails within, and connecting to, the extensive trail system in Tuscarora State Forest.
 The Tuscarora Trail is nearby.
 Be sure to acquire a Tuscarora State Forest Public use map before hiking on forest lands.